mfreed7/popup/README.md

 Generally, [per spec](https://fullscreen.spec.whatwg.org/#new-stacking-layer), when there are multiple elements in the top layer, they are rendered in the order they were added to the top layer set.
 Each of these elements forms a stacking context, meaning z-index cannot be used to change this painting order.

-## Other Top Layer Element Types

-In addition to the element types described in the section above, there are a number of other UX patterns that deserve some attention.
-Bo Cupp put together [this list](https://docs.google.com/document/d/1I8Y7quk_Noim3GQ1ByhDWg1Jaj58OSE7wv2XUBHkkIU/edit#) containing some examples.
-It is interesting to examine a few of those, particularly Tooltip and Async, since those have different behavioral expectations about how they share the top layer.

-### Tooltip

-A tooltip is typically triggered/opened by hovering over an element for a prescribed delay period.
-It is dismissed by several things, including a pure delay, hitting ESC, moving the mouse outside the element, clicking on or focusing other elements (including the trigger element), etc. Tooltips cannot be focused and do not provide tab stops.

-Importantly for this discussion, when a (top-layer) tooltip is shown, **other top-layer elements should** **remain visible**.
-This is because a tooltip is very transient UI that should not affect the remainder of the page state.
-Only one tooltip should be visible at a time: when one tooltip opens, all other tooltips should be closed.
-Nested tooltips (tooltips on tooltips) are technically possible but not common.

-### Async

-Async notifications (sometimes called “toasts”) are top-layer elements that are (typically) triggered asynchronously, such as via server-push or a timer.
-They may also be dismissed without user interaction, such as after a delay.

-**Async notifications do not dismiss any other top layer elements.** They also do not dismiss each other, and instead “stack” somehow in the UI.
-They can be dismissed either explicitly by the user (one at a time, or all together), or by a timer.

 # Shadow DOM